Curtains (Under the Dome): Plot

 The monarch hatches, and the butterfly starts flying around inside the mini dome violently and creating expanding black spots where it crashes against the surface.
 These spots are mapped onto the big dome and begin to expand until both domes are jet black, casting the town into permanent darkness.
 Joe (Colin Ford) suggests the four touch the dome, but Linda (Natalie Martinez) cuts in, stating the egg is police property.
 The four choose not to stop her, knowing that she will be knocked unconscious and that this will allow them to escape.
 Junior (Alexander Koch), Angie (Britt Robertson), Joe, and Norrie (Mackenzie Lintz) then touch the dome together, and the mini-dome shatters, releasing both the egg and the butterfly.
 At first, the butterfly seems to hover around their prime candidate for Monarch, Barbie (Mike Vogel), but finally, they discover that the Monarch is instead Julia (Rachelle Lefevre).

 They receive a visit from one of the dome's representatives, which manifests as Alice (Samantha Mathis).
 The visitor states that it has taken a human form to "bridge the divide," and that the reason for the dome is "to protect them."
 When they ask from what, the reply is, "you will see, in time."
 They also discover that they must earn the light from the outside world back by keeping the egg safe.
 Barbie is then captured by Junior.

 Big Jim (Dean Norris) thinks that his family members are the chosen ones because his mentally ill and deceased wife had been painting pink stars and eggs in her last days, indicating she had some knowledge of things to come.
 When Junior confronts him, he admits that he has actually killed the people he accused Barbie of murdering, but just to save the town.
 They put Barbie in a noose and then Julia has to choose between saving the egg and thus the lives of the townspeople and saving only Barbie by giving the egg to Big Jim within one hour.
 She accepts the responsibility of the title Monarch and chooses the egg (and the lives of everybody in the dome) and protects it by throwing it in the lake.
 The egg starts to glow, and pink stars rise into the sky.
 Big Jim claims that "the Lord" is blessing the hanging, the pink stars continue to rise and remove the black "curtain," replacing it with a curtain of piercing bright light, which increases in intensity until things start to fade to white.
-Junior seeks guidance from his dad, and Big Jim continues to tell Junior to pull the lever; as the camera focuses on Barbie's face, the episode and season end.
+Junior seeks guidance from his dad, and Big Jim continues to tell Junior to pull the lever; as the camera focuses on Barbie's face, ending the season ambiguously.